WHATEVER IT TAKES

 The course will run from 8.30am to 4pm on Tuesday through Thursday, and from 8.30am to 2pm on Friday.
 Morning tea, lunch and afternoon tea will be provided.

 Fees and payment

 Registration is open now.
 For venue and parking information, see the parking and maps tabs at the top of this page.
 Otherwise, we look forward to seeing you bright and early for the course start at 8:30am on Tuesday.

-- An early bird rate of $1,500 incl. gst is available till 31 July.
+- Registration is $1,700 incl.
+GST.
 (There is a small further discount for payment by internet banking.)
-Full registration is $1,700 incl.
-GST.

-- We offer a discount for Registered Not for Profit organisations, for which the early bird rate is $1,280, available until 31 July.
-The full rate for Registered Not for Profit organisations is $1,480.
+- We offer a discount for Registered Not for Profit organisations, of $1,480.
 (This rate applies to employees and representatives of Registered Trusts and Incorporated Societies.
 To be eligible, organisations need to be listed in the societies.govt.nz database, or a similar database overseas.
 This is the rate applicable for Brain Injury Association/Head Injury Society staff.
 Government departments and Crown entities do not fall under this category.)